 The problem here is that the changes occurred in the total absence of massage therapy or any other intervention or treatment.
 That’s where the potential for confusion comes in.

 Oftentimes, no one really knows if a massage treatment actually works or not with regression to the mean as a factor in how well a patient responds to a treatment.
-Photo: Penny Goldberg.
+(Photo by Penny Goldberg)

 Regression to the mean is an ordinary occurrence.
 It can, however, look exactly like a treatment effect, and we may not be able to tell the difference between the perception of a treatment effect versus the reality of no treatment effect.
-If you take the change at face value—a naïve reading of the research—you will think that massage had an effect that it really didn’t have.
+If you take the change at face value, you will think that massage had an effect that it really didn’t have.

 If we’re taken in by the perception and get the substance and reality of what actually happened wrong, then we can provide invalid information to clients.
 In turn, clients—who trust us to get this right—are basing their healthcare decisions on the bad information we give them with the potential of causing suffering and financial harm to them.